42-student-council/website/.github/docs/DOTENV.md

 DISCORD_WEBHOOK_TOKEN=<WEBHOOK_TOKEN>
 ```

+#⚠️REMINDER
-⚠️**REMINDER**: Pushing private credentials on an open source project poses a **huge** security issue.
+Pushing private credentials on an open source project poses a **huge** security issue.
 We _will_ deny any pull request containing them and we _might_ prank you using your credentials 😉.